 Against the backdrop of intersecting global crises, ongoing injustices, and heightened uncertainty about what the future holds, an important consideration is how to equip ourselves to face the challenges and enact change.

 Global Citizenship Education provides a starting point but there are many ways to think about and conceive of Global Citizenship Education.

 So how is Comhlámh thinking about it and conceiving it?
-In recent years we have been seeking out questions and approaches that:
+In recent years, through our courses, trainings and public events, we have been seeking out questions and approaches that:

 support relating differently (to each other);